-The right-side of figure 1 shows the visual exposure cost map draped on the elevation surface.
-The light grey areas indicate minimal cost for locating a power line with green, yellow and red identifying areas of increasing preference to avoid.
+The right-side of figure 7-1 shows the visual exposure cost map draped on the elevation surface.
+The light grey areas indicate minimal cost for locating a powerline with green, yellow and red identifying areas of increasing preference to avoid.
 Manual delineation of a preferred route might simply stay within the light grey areas.
 However a meandering grey route could result in a greater total visual exposure than a more direct one that crosses higher exposure for a short stretch.

-The Accumulative Cost procedure depicted in figure 2, on the other hand, uses effective distance to quantitatively evaluate all possible paths from a starting location (existing power line tap in this case) to all other locations in a project area.
-Recall from previous discussion that effective distance generates a series of increasing cost zones that respond to the unique spatial pattern of preferences on the discrete cost map (see Author's Note 3).
+The Accumulative Cost procedure depicted in figure 7-2, on the other hand, uses effective distance to quantitatively evaluate all possible paths from a starting location (existing powerline tap in this case) to all other locations in a project area.
+Recall from previous discussion that effective distance generates a series of increasing cost zones that respond to the unique spatial pattern of preferences on the discrete cost map.

-Figure 2.
-(Step 2) Accumulated Cost from the existing power line to all other locations is generated based on the Discrete Cost map.
+Figure 7-2.
+(Step 2) Accumulated Cost from the existing powerline to all other locations is generated based on the Discrete Cost map.

 This process is analogous to tossing a rock into a still pond-one away, two away, etc. With simple "as the crow flies" distance the result is a series of equally spaced rings with constantly increasing cost.
-However, in this instance, the distance waves interact with the pattern of visual exposure costs to form an Accumulation Cost surface indicating the total cost of routing a route from the power line tap to all other locations-from green tones of relatively low total cost through red tones of higher total cost.
+However, in this instance, the distance waves interact with the pattern of visual exposure costs to form an Accumulation Cost surface indicating the total cost of routing a powerline from the powerline tap to all other locations-from green tones of relatively low total cost through red tones of higher total cost.
 The specific command to derive the accumulation cost surface is SPREAD Powerline through DiscreteCost for AccumulatedCost.

-Note the shape of the zoomed 3D display of the accumulation surface in figure 3.
-The lowest area on the surface is the existing power line-zero away from itself.
-The "valleys" of minimally increasing cost correspond to the most preferred corridors for sighting the new power line on the discrete cost map.
+Note the shape of the zoomed 3D display of the accumulation surface in figure 7-3.
+The lowest area on the surface is the existing powerline-zero away from itself.
+The "valleys" of minimally increasing cost correspond to the most preferred corridors for sighting the new powerline on the discrete cost map.
 The "mountains" of accumulated cost on the surface correspond to areas high discrete cost (definitely not preferred).